 The study was funded by the Prostate Cancer UK with the support of Movember Foundation as part of their initiative to develop new treatments for prostate cancer.

 Dr Matthew Hobbs, deputy director of research in the field of prostate cancer the UK, said: "More than 11,000 people die each year from prostate cancer in the UK, making it the third biggest cancer killer These men the cancer cells of the. prostate grow and develop and eventually become resistant to treatment, which is currently available to combat this disease.
 However, important research like this that seek to find new ways to treat prostate cancer , Can stop this trend.

-"Thanks to the funds received from prostate cancer supporters UK and Moveva Foundation, this research possible."
+"Thanks to the funds received from the UK prostate cancer advocates and Moveva Foundation, this research possible."